Skyline (Yann Tiersen album): Recording and production

 When Yann Tiersen recorded and released his previous album, Dust Lane, he had enough songs available for a new album.
 During the tour that began in October 2010, starting from New York for promoting Dust Lane, Yann Tiersen and his band have begun to unravel this new material, and the first two pieces from Skyline, "The Trial" and "Another Shore", were subsequently performed live.
 The album was recorded under the guidance of engineer Gwen Roujanski at Everything's Calm Studio I in Paris and largely at Studio II in Tiersen's home in Ushant.
-The vocals for "The Trial", engineered by Jay Pellicci, were recorded at Tiny Telephone studio in San Francisco, while the vocals for "Vanishing Point", engineered by Efterklang, were recorded part in Berlin and part in Nashville.
+The vocals for "The Trial", engineered by Jay Pellicci, were recorded at Tiny Telephone Studios in San Francisco, while the vocals for "Vanishing Point", engineered by Efterklang, were recorded part in Berlin and part in Nashville.
 Skyline was subsequently mixed by music producer Ken Thomas at The Chairworks, a residential recording studio complex located in Morrison Street, Castleford, near Leeds, West Yorkshire, England, and mastered at Air Studios in London by mastering engineer Ray Staff, best known for his work with Led Zeppelin, The Rolling Stones, The Clash, Black Sabbath, and Muse.

 Skyline was preceded by two singles, both released in 7" single format by Mute Records, "Monuments", released on 15 August 2011, and "I'm Gonna Live Anyhow" published in the following September.
 The record label also published two official music videos on its official YouTube channel: "Monuments", directed by Ivan Rusev, on 4 July 2011, and "The Gutter", filmed and directed by Claire Harbottle, and edited by Ben Baldwin, on 16 September 2011.
 The album, published by Everything's Calm, was released in Europe and in the United Kingdom on 17 October 2011 in CD and LP formats through Mute Records.

 On 18 February 2012, Tiersen presented the album with his side project Elektronische Staubband (Tiersen, Lionel Laquerriere, and Thomas Poli) at La Route du Rock music festival in Saint-Malo.
 It was about an hour of krautrock, electronic, and experimental music involving a dozen of synthesizers and analog keyboards with the first three pieces of the set list taken from Dust Lane and the remaining five from Skyline.
 Six months after the European release of the album, on 17 April 2012, the same record label via ANTI- Records released Skyline in the United States and Canada.
 The American release of the album was preceded by the launch of the music videos for "The Trial" directed by Sam Wilkins and Ben Norton, and for "Another Shore", written and directed by Rusev, which were both uploaded on the record label's official YouTube channel on 24 February and 14 March 2012 respectively, and followed by the Skyline Tour 2012 that started right from North America for promoting the album.